plowsof/minimise-maximise/README.md

 With this script running in the background, any time you leave SoF by alt+tab or pressing the windows key it will minimise and resize your desktop to its default value.

+Advantage of using an SoFplus script are that you can change gl_mode on the fly with this and it will adjust the desktop correctly

 **Install**
 - extract the git .zip to your SoF's user folder
 - Requires an SoFplus client from sof1.megalag.org/sofplus